LeoSomething/blog/content/posts/writeups/SaarCTF23-Pasteable/index.md

 summary: "This challenge was part of the attack/defense SaarCTF of 2023.
 This is a web challenge written in PHP, where a wrong use of \"==\" led to a type juggling vulnerability."

 categories: ["Writeups"]
-tags: ["attack-defense", "web", "PHP", "type confusion"]
+tags: ["attack-defense", "web", "php", "type confusion"]
 author: "bhackari"
 ---